apache/gravitino/docs/webui.md

 Click on the action icon <Icon icon='mdi:delete-outline' fontSize='24' color='red' /> in the table cell.

-Displays a confirmation dialog, clicking on the `DROP` button drops this model.
+Displays a confirmation dialog, clicking on the `DROP` button drops this version.

 ![delete-version](./assets/webui/delete-version.png)